matteogreek/matteogreek.github.io/content/_writeups/thm/committed_writeup.md

 ---
 title: Committed
 summary: sensitive information in public repository
-tags:
-  - writeup
-date: "2023-08-04"
 # Optional external URL for project (replaces project detail page).
 external_link: ''
+date: ''
 reading_time: false  # Show estimated reading time?
 share: false  # Show social sharing links?
 profile: false  # Show author profile?
 comments: false  # Show comments?

 ---
 ## Task1

 Some sensitive code was leaked and committed to a GitHub repository.
 The goal is to find what was committed.

 ### Question 1
+>
 > Discover the flag in the repository!

 Start by deploying the machine attached to the room to access the the files we need.
 Inside the machine we find *committed.zip*.

 We know that we need to find some leaked information on some accidental commit.
 To know all the past commit to a git repository we can type: